Renegade2345/Renegade2345/README.md

 - 👋 Hi, I'm Arpit aka Renegade
-- 👀 I’m interested in almost everything.
-But mainly I deal with full stack, data analysis and Machine Learning.
+- 👀 I deal with full stack(backend aligned), data analysis and Machine Learning.
 Other elements like DSA,    oops!, Computer network and System design are ofcourse inclusive.
 - 🌱 I’m currently learning "The Arte of Computere Programme-Craftinage".
 - 💞️ I’m looking to collaborate on whatever you are working on.
 Feel free to reach out.
 - 📫 How to reach me- singharpit.asb@gmail.com.
-There you go!
 - ⚡ Fun fact: I'm into cars and almost every combat and endurance sport.
-- PS- avoid the emojis and FOCUS!